7 Reasons to Move to Ocala, Florida

 Ocala's Downtown Square - Courtesy of ocalamarion.com

-Ocala, Florida is a city of about 62,000 people that boasts both a small-town feel and true Southern charm.
+Ocala, Florida, is a city of about 70,000 people that boasts a small-town feel and true Southern charm.
 Imagine being surrounded by large oak trees draped with elegant Spanish moss, an abundance of wide-open green spaces, and charming horse estates – this is exactly what you’ll experience when you make Ocala your new home!

-As you explore Ocala’s downtown area, check out the beautiful historic district with many preserved historic homes and town square, dine and drink at eclectic eateries and pubs, and shop at boutiques, all while strolling a highly-walkable area shaded by trees.
+As you explore the downtown area, check out the Ocala Historic District with many beautifully preserved historic homes, eclectic eateries and pubs, and boutique shopping, nestled around a historic town square, in a highly walkable area shaded by a Live Oak tree canopy.

 Juniper Springs in the Ocala National Forest